XanarEQ2/BoZ-IC/README.md

 # BoZ-IC
 OgreBot Instance Controller files for BoZ Solo/H1/H2 zones.
-To use, put files in the InnerSpace\Scripts folder.
+To use, download the zip file and copy all of the files in the BoZ-IC-main folder to the InnerSpace\Scripts folder.
+Everything should go in the folder structure that I have setup.
 The Ogre IC main files are run from a "Default" folder.
 I put my files in a "Custom" folder to not interfere with the main files.
 You can navigate to the custom folder from within IC, or use an MCP button to run the instance.

 For the MCP, I have separate scripts for loading up the Solo/H1/H2 zones.
 Right click an empty MCP button and paste in Inner Space console (not Ogre console):